 Individual desserts: make them in ramekins and serve each person their own little cute dessert.

 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

 - Fruit layer variations: stone fruit in general works fantastically well in this recipe.
-On their own or a mix of them, like plums and peaches or nectarines.
+On their own or a mix of them, like plums, peaches, or nectarines.

 - Crust topping: you can use just about any pie dough you want, whether store-bought or homemade.
 If it's plain, add some cinnamon to the filling.
 It can also be a chocolate dough recipe that pairs well with plums, or a sugar cookie dough if you like a sweeter plum cobbler.

 - Make ahead: the dough can be kept in the refrigerator for a week or frozen for a month or more.
 You can use frozen fruit if there's no other option but be careful with the amount of liquid they will release.
 Use the 2 tablespoons of cornstarch stated in the recipe.

 If you want to read more about using the freezer for sweet things, check out my Freezer Baking & Desserts Guide.
 It's full of tips and ideas.

 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.

 You might also consider subscribing to our FREE email series to Boost your Home Baking Skills!
 And our regular newsletter.